Homological stability for topological chiral homology of completions: Introduction

-One motivation for viewing topological chiral homology as a homology theory are the generalized Eilenberg-Steenrod axioms described in \cite{Fr2}.
-Another justification for the name is given by the fact that one can recover ordinary homology from topological chiral homology as follows.
+One justification for thinking of topological chiral homology as a homology theory are the generalized Eilenberg-Steenrod axioms described in \cite{Fr2}.
+Another is given by the fact that one can recover ordinary homology from topological chiral homology as follows.
 Note that abelian groups are examples of framed $E_n$-algebras.
-For $A$ a discrete abelian group, a variant of the Dold-Thom theorem proves that $\pi_*(\int_M A)=H_*(M;A)$ \cite{DT} \cite{K3} \cite{Fr2}.
-In this way topological chiral homology is a natural generalization of homology from having coefficients in abelian groups to having coefficients in framed $E_n$-algebras.
+For $A$ a discrete abelian group, a variant of the Dold-Thom theorem proves that $\pi_*(\int_M A)=H_*(M;A)$ \cite{DT,K3,Fr2}.
+From this point of view, topological chiral homology generalizes homology with coefficients in abelian groups to homology with coefficients in framed $E_n$-algebras.